For 150 years, Lehigh has had its eye on the future, redefining what it means to lead. Here's how.

 You are here

 Picture yourself on a beautifully wooded campus spanning 2,358 acres, one of the largest private campuses in the country.
-More than 6,900 students call this hillside university "home."
+Nearly 7,000 students call this hillside university "home."
 With four distinguished colleges, Lehigh strikes the perfect balance: It's an internationally recognized research university that has the atmosphere of a small college.